-The recognition of finance income should be based on a pattern reflecting a constant periodic rate of return on the lessor's not investment outstanding in respect of the finance lesse.
-The accusal of interest begins at commencement of the lesse term, unless otherwise is stipulated by the terms of the finance lesse.
+The recognition of finance income should be based on a pattern reflecting a constant periodic rate of return on the lessor's net investment outstanding in respect of the finance lease.
+The accessal of interest begins at commencement of the lease term, unless otherwise is stipulated by the terms of the finance lease.

 The commencement date of a lease is the date on which the lessor makes an asset available for use by a lessee.
-This is the date of initial recognition of the lease (i.e. recognition by the lessee of the relevant assets, liabilities, income or expenses arising from the lease).
+This is the date of initial recognition of the lease (i.e. recognition by the lesser of the relevant assets, liabilities, income or expenses arising from the lease).